lukashanak/my-team-page/README.md

 ## Acknowledgements

 - [Daneil Srb](https://twitter.com/benAbraham) for feedback for giving me feedback on my previous project.
 It's really helpfull to have somebody like that.
+You can also check out his https://coreskill.tech/ if you are from the Czech Republic.

 <!-- This section should list any articles or add-ons/plugins that helps you to complete the project.
 This is optional but it will help you in the future.
 For exmpale -->